gportay/meta-downstream/README.md

 ## REQUIREMENTS

-Look at the Yocto Project Reference Manual [System Requirements] and the kas User Guide [Dependencies and installation] sections to install the all the bits required to use that repository.
+Look at the Yocto Project Reference Manual [System Requirements] and the kas User Guide [Dependencies and installation] sections to install all the bits required to use that repository.

 ## DOWNLOAD